Skip to content

 This week, Bramley Class have used their imagination to continue The Journey, inspired by Aaron Becker.
 Using expanded noun phrases, paragraphs and fronted adverbials, the children have written some brilliant pieces of writing.

-During our Spring Term, the children in Bramley Class have been learning about Hinduism.
+The children in Bramley Class have been learning about Hinduism.
 We learnt that Hundus worship in a temple called a Mandir and that Mandirs vary in size from small village shrines to large buildings or a shrine can be created in the homes of Hindus.
 We also learnt that people can visit the Mandir at any time to pray and participate in the bhajans (religious songs).